-- Excellent response time: If anyone in the house wants to play video games on the TV, this is great for games.
+- Good response time: If anyone in the house wants to play video games on the TV, this should do the job nicely.

 - Connections: 3 HDMI inputs, direct coaxial (antenna/cable) input, both 3.5mm and optical audio output, can connect to Internet either wired or wireless.

 - Decent speakers: The TV's built-in audio has good sound but limited bass.
 Speakers or a sound bar are probably recommended.
 It can use 3.5mm speakers, which are widely available secondhand.

 - 60 Hz true refresh rate: While you can get a better refresh rate, it's not necessary for most content.